ngxson/wllama/README.md

 Demo:
 - Basic usages with completions and embeddings: https://github.ngxson.com/wllama/examples/basic/
-- Advanced example using low-level API: https://github.ngxson.com/wllama/examples/advanced/
 - Embedding and cosine distance: https://github.ngxson.com/wllama/examples/embeddings/
+- For more advanced example using low-level API, have a look at test file: [wllama.test.ts](./src/wllama.test.ts)

 ## How to use